Services for State Agencies

 Oregon law (ORS 293.875

 ) designates the State Treasurer as the sole banking and cash management officer for the state.
-Via that designation, Oregon State Treasury (“OST” or “Treasury”) has broad authority to review, establish, and modify policies and procedures for the efficient handling of cash and cash equivalents under the control of all state agencies, including universities.
-Treasury acts as the bank for all state agencies, contracting with private banks and financial services providers to deliver a variety of cash management services to those agencies including: primary depository services, ACH services, lockbox services, and more.
+Via that designation, Treasury has broad authority to review, establish, and modify policies and procedures for the efficient handling of cash and cash equivalents under the control of all state agencies.
+Treasury acts as the bank for all state agencies, contracting with private banks and financial services providers to deliver a variety of cash management services to those agencies including: primary depository services, ACH services, Lockbox services, and more.
 This relationship is described as the Banking Services Triangle

 and is more fully described in the Cash Management Manual